PERM Audit & RFI Reasons & Triggers | How to Avoid Audits

 The Certifying Officer Will Review the Response

 The audit notice will also include the deadline for the submission of the requested documentation.
-The deadline is generally 30 days from the date the audit letter was issued, and failure to meet up by the deadline may result in application denial.
+The deadline is generally 30 days from the date the audit letter was issued, and failure to meet the deadline may result in application denial.

-After submitting the requested information, the CO will review it and decide whether the documentation is complete or not and whether it is in line with the response on the original ETA 9089.
+After submitting the requested information, the CO will review it and decide whether the documentation is complete or not, and whether it is in line with the response on the original ETA 9089.
 If the CO is satisfied, he or she will approve the application.

 However, if the CO deems the submission to be incomplete and/or inconsistent, they may deny the application.
 Other possible outcomes may be for the CO to request even more documentation or require the petitioning employer to undergo supervised recruitment.

-While the standard deadline for audit notice is 30 days, the CO has the authority to extend the deadline beyond 30 days if the situation warrants it.
+While the standard deadline for an audit notice is 30 days, the CO has the authority to extend the deadline beyond 30 days if the situation warrants it.
 If, after the given timeframe, the petitioner fails to respond, the application will be considered to have been abandoned, leading to denial.
 Additionally, the CO may also decide to require the petitioning employer to conduct supervised recruitment for any of their future labor certification applications for a period of up to two years.

 These sorts of documents include resumes, advertisements, prevailing wage determinations, etc.